akshayxoxo/DataWeave-Scripts/get-difference/README.md

 # Get JSON object difference script

-Place the script in any component where dw scripts are allowed(e.g. set variable,set payload,transform message).
+Place the script(in file : get-difference-json-objects.dwl) in any component where dw scripts are allowed(e.g. set variable,set payload,transform message).

 The script takes data from two variables: